codership/documentation/galeracluster/source/documentation/glb.rst

 .. rst-class:: rubric-1
 .. rubric:: Installation

 Unlike Galera Cluster, there is no binary installation available for Galera Load Balancer.
-Installing it on your system will requires you to build it from the source files.
+Installing it on your system will require you to build it from the source files.
 They're available on GitHub at `glb <https://github.com/codership/glb>`_.

 To build Galera Load Balancer, you will need to complete a few steps.
 First, from a directory convenient for source builds (e.g., ``/opt``), use the ``git`` utility to clone the GitHub repository for Galera Load Balancer.
 You would do this like so: